Internationalization (i18n) Guide¶

 Content Pack Translations¶

-Content packs should include their own locale directories:
+Content packs should include their own locales/ directories.
+Register the locale path during pack initialization:

 Contributing Translations¶